Beef, Bacon & Kale Meatballs (AIP, Paleo)

 - Freeze bones leftover from roasts (chicken, beef, pork) in one large bag.
 Add bones to broth when making a batch.

 Meatballs are my top go-to for the freezer because they’re easy to store and grab a few at a time.
-I am buried writing Project Vibrancy Meal Plans right now (coming soon!) and ironically, I find myself exhausted and starving at 8 pm with no food in the fridge (writing about food is hungry business, ha).
+I am buried writing Project Vibrancy Meal Plans right now (I’m totally working these meatballs into the plans) and ironically, I find myself exhausted and starving at 8 pm with no food in the fridge (writing about food is hungry business, ha).

 Just a couple of days ago I reached into the freezer for some chicken bone broth and meatballs.
 I cooked rice in the broth with collagen and trusty ginger scallion sauce and as it finished, I opened the pan and pushed frozen meatballs into the rice (oddly satisfying) and layered chopped broccolini on top.
 I put the lid back on and let the whole finish cooking.